visipedia/iwildcam_comp/readme.md

 }
 ```

-This year we are also providing count labels on a portion of the training data (FIXME sequences, with FIXME images in total).
-FIXME: explain the format of the count annotations.

 ## Camera Trap Animal Detection Model

 We allow the use of the [Microsoft AI for Earth MegaDetector](https://github.com/microsoft/CameraTraps/blob/main/megadetector.md) (described in [this paper](https://arxiv.org/abs/1907.06772)), a general and robust camera trap detection model which competitors are free to use as they see fit.
 MegaDetector v3 detects `animal` and `person` classes, while the MegaDetector v4 adds a `vehicle` class.
 Any version of the MegaDetector is allowed to be used in this competition.
 The models can be downloaded from [here](https://github.com/microsoft/CameraTraps/blob/main/megadetector.md#downloading-the-model).